 I enjoyed this interview with Alt Search Engines.

 Is there a website he hasn’t joined?
-Look at this.

 Early this morning (after a couple of all-nighters), we launched the latest PeekYou product – a Google search that displays the owners of the websites directly next to the search results (or the people referenced within them).
 The search results are generated with Google’s Custom Search engine — so you get the same exact results as you would expect from any Google search — but you get the added bonus of seeing the people behind those search results.

 I recently won first place on an AltSearchEngines essay competition.
 Charles Knight asked readers of his new blog to contribute ideas on how alternative search engines can increase their collective market share.
-Here is my entry. —- Google and Yahoo currently have a stranglehold (75%) on the search market for one simple reason – for … Continue reading
+Here is my entry.

 Do not believe the excuses put forward by the teacher unions — demanding that internet censors protect teachers from cyber-bullying?
 RateMyTeachers is at the forefront of protecting teachers online by promoting the best and the most effective among them.
 Since our inception, RateMyTeachers has instituted rating rules to protect teachers from bullying.
 Any rating that crosses these rules is removed without question.
 A moderating force of over 5,000 individuals is constantly on the look-out for any ratings that do not meet these standards.
 Every rating is reviewed before it is posted live on the website.